 Table of Contents - Click to jump to a section

 - Read a story about going to the airport and flying on an airplane.
-(I have lots of suggestions below, which are all available on Amazon (just click on the image)- some are sticker and magnetic books so double up as entertainment for the flight too.)
+(I have lots of suggestions below, which are all available below on Amazon (just click on the image)- some are sticker and magnetic books so double up as entertainment for the flight too.)

 - Talk about the process and what will happen.
 Point to the airplanes in the sky and wonder aloud where they are going to.

 - Role -play being on the airplane.
 You can pretend to be the pilot when driving the car and that you are making sure seat belts are fastened, do a little pre -take off PA.
 (No one will hear you!)
 My three year old regularly asks me to do this.

 - Have your toddler help choose a couple of favourite items to pack in their carry-on and to help with packing their bag.
 This could be anything from their favourite snacks or toy, having toys that they are familiar with provides them with a sense of comfort and a homely feeling.

-- Role- Play going through security and the X-ray machine.
+- Role- Play going through security, check-in process and the X-ray machine.
 You can even make a pretend machine out of a card box if you are feeling creative and have the time.
 If not, a YouTube video to watch together or one of the books below will help.
 This will help them understand that for a few minutes they won’t see their favourite toy but they will get it back.

 - Role- play with teddy and pretend to fasten his seat belt.

 - Take them through the itinerary, this will get them excited about the journey with all the fun stuff they will be doing once they reach their destination.

 If your child is scared of flying, let them confide in you about any concerns they may, but don’t impose any of your fears.

 Even as a flight attendant and with relatives who are aircraft engineer, this still fascinates me.
 This National Geographic video is child friendly and helps with understanding the flying process, including what turbulence is.